CrowdStrike/crimson-falcon/docs/QuickScanPro.md

 > <QuickscanproFileUploadResponse> upload_file_quick_scan_pro(file, opts)

 Uploads a file to be further analyzed with QuickScan Pro.
-The samples expire after 90 days.
+The samples expire according to the Retention Policies set.

 ### Examples